 This was a play that sparkled with theatrical wit and vulgar vigour.
 It bubbled with energy and insights, posing moral dilemmas while exposing modern lifestyle problems.

-And it was very, very
+And it was very, very funny, while leaving plenty of food for thought.

 The play’s programme was honest in that it didn’t warn of swearing.
 Instead, it’s front page proclaimed that the show contained ‘plenty of course language’.
 That was delivered, and then some – but always in the correct f*cking context.